wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-tableau-visuals/includes/9-lab.md

 1. Repeat the steps in **Task 15** with each of the others visuals you created.

-### Task 16: Create two Bookmark actions with icons
+### Task 16: Create two bookmark actions with icons

 In this task, we'll make a copy of the bar chart you've already made, convert it to a map, and give the user the option to pick between the two.